georgetour/One-command-Drupal-Wordpress/README.md

 mysqldump -u root -p -h projet-name_db drupal > filename.sql
 ```

-#### 4. Enable gt blank theme that will be used with gulpo and SASS
+#### 4. Enable gt blank theme that will be used with Gulp and SASS

 ```
-drush theme:enable gt
-drush config-set system.theme default gt
+drush theme:enable gt && drush config-set system.theme default gt
 ```

 #### 3. Using composer